viktorsapozhok/docker-postgres-influxdb-grafana/README.md

 ## Data Sources

-Before you create a dashboard, you need to add InfluxDB and PostgreSQL data sources.
+Before we create a dashboard, we need to add InfluxDB and PostgreSQL data sources.
 Follow [this guide](https://grafana.com/docs/grafana/latest/features/datasources/add-a-data-source/) to find out how to do this.